-Different types of accounts fulfill different purposes, but are all related.
+Different types of accounts fulfil different purposes, but are all related.

 1. Income Accounts

 These accounts relate to the sales/revenue earned from selling goods or services and generally have a credit balance.
-A business owner/manager will want to see an upward trend when analyzing this account.
+A business owner/manager will want to see an upward trend when analysing this account.

 Income accounts affect the Profit and Loss Report.

-Amazon sales revenue will be coded to an Income Account.
+Amazon and Shopify sales revenue for example, will be coded to an Income Account.

 2. Expense accounts

 These accounts are made up of expenses such as rent/wages/electricity etc, that reduce the profit for the business.
 Some expenses are deductible which can help reduce the taxable income.